 Include the ticket or a CLEAR and LEGIBLE copy in the envelope.

 All unpaid fines of 21 days or more may be sent to The Registry of Motor Vehicles.
 Owners will be unable to register a vehicle or renew a driver's license until fines are paid.

 Appeals are handled by the Parking Appeal Committee.
-Appeals are performed on-line at https://MyParking.uml.edu.
-Appeals which do not follow the instructions below will be denied:
+Appeals are performed on-line on the UMass Lowell Parking website.
+Appeals that do not follow the instructions below will be denied:

 - The appeal must be submitted online to the UCAPS Office within 21 days after the date of the ticket.

 - An appeal must address the violation and be based on a dispute about the validity of the ticket or on extenuating circumstances.
 Lost tickets, forgetfulness, parking for a short time, failure to display a parking permit, ignorance of parking regulations and/or not seeing the signs are unacceptable grounds for an appeal.